-Discussed above in section 3.4.
-To summarize, Dunsmuir's poverty rate is slightly lower than the region's, and the Dunsmuir household median income is lower than Siskiyou county's.
+As discussed above in section 3.4, while Dunsmuir's poverty rate is slightly lower than the region's, the Dunsmuir household median income is lower than Siskiyou county's, as discussed above.
 Figure 6 below illustrates the data in Table A-15 indicating as of 2020, 60 percent of Dunsmuir households had gross incomes of less than \$50,000, with 40 percent of households earning gross incomes of \$50,000 or more.
-In comparison, 53 percent of the region's households earned incomes of less than \$50,000, and 47 percent of households earned at least \$50,000.
-While Dunsmuir does not have a high concentration of poverty, households have fewer financial resources for housing and other expenses, which may limit mobility and increase risk for displacement.
+In comparison, 53 percent of region's households earned incomes of less than \$50,000, and 47 percent of households earning at least \$50,000.
+While

-10 https://datausa.io/profile/geo/dunsmuir-ca?compare=siskiyou-county-ca#economy, accessed September 15, 2023.
+&lt;sup>10 https://datausa.io/profile/geo/dunsmuir-ca?compare=siskiyou-county-ca#economy, accessed September 15, 2023.